Maryland PTA’s Membership Campaign

 Another key way to increase membership in your local unit is to make sure that PTA members know what their membership dues are used for.
 Don’t just assume that everyone knows.
 Be sure to post flyers, notices on website and newsletters with all the great activities and programs that the PTA supports in your school.

-All membership is calculated from July 1, 2012 through March 31, 2013.
-Growth will be determined based on membership reported by March 31, 2013 as computed by Maryland PTA.
-Remember to use the User ID and Password on the back of your PTA membership card.
+All membership is calculated from July 1, 2014 through March 31, 2015.
+Growth will be determined based on membership reported by March 31, 2015 as computed by Maryland PTA.